yichao-liang/yichao-liang.github.io/_pages/about.md

 for pattern recognition, **symbolic languages** for abstract knowledge representation, **causal reasoning** for explainability and control, and **hierarchical inference** for learning to learn.

+Outside main research, I like to seek for truth and bueaty, as they are found in nature, maths, and art.